 In this post I will describe:

-– what we need to have good database change management mechanism
+- what we need to do to have a good database change management mechanism

 - two common approaches to solve this problem

 I think we should stick to the same rules as when managing code changes.
 Which means that we should implement the following practices:

 We should follow what was the change, who did it and when.
 There is no better tool for this than source control.
 Every little change, every little script should be thrown into the repository.

 Every developer should be able to run migrations

 Every developer should have local database on his own environment and should be able to always upgrade his database after downloading the changes.
 Without it, developer will have new version of application and old version of database.
 This will cause unpredictable behavior.
 Shared development databases say no!
 What is also important, the deployment of changes should be very fast.

 Conflicts on the same database objects should be easy to solve and should not require a lot of work.

 We always should know in what version our database is.
 In addition, we should know what migrations have already been deployed and which ones not.